BDI-Code-Club/bdi-code-club-website/content/post/2019-11-10-version-control-with-git-github-and-rstudio.en.md

 #### Creating a [new repository](https://github.com/new)

-Starting a new project on GitHub, called a "repository" or "repo" can be done by clicking the green "New" button on your Repositories panel (on the left), or clicking the **+** icon on the upper right.
+Starting a new project on GitHub, called a "repository" or "repo", can be done by clicking the green "New" button on your Repositories panel (on the left), or clicking the **+** icon on the upper right.

-By default, new repos are **public**, which means that anyone with the URL can see your repositories contents.
+By default, new repos are **public**, which means that anyone with the URL can see the contents of your repository.
 They can also download, or "clone", your repo.
 You can also choose to make your repo **private**, which means only invited collaborates can see and download your repo.
 Private repos on GitHub typically are not free, however you can apply for academic accounts which will provide you unlimited free private repos.

-Some people get catch up on the public versus private repos thing, don't let this stop you from using Git.
-I could argue that there are merits to doing science in the open, but even if your concerned about scooping you should still use Git.
+Some people get caught up on the public versus private repos thing, don't let this stop you from using Git.
+One could argue that there are merits to doing science in the open, but even if your concerned about scooping you should still use Git.
 Typically academics won't have any problems getting free private repos from GitHub.
 Other platforms, such as GitLab, have unlimited free private repos.
 Please don't let this be the thing that stops you from using Git.

 ### Starting a new project with Git